 The main aim of this handbook is to provide guidance to systematic review author teams involved in preparing a systematic review in collaboration with the Systematic Review & Guideline Unit of the Princess Máxima Center for Pediatric Oncology (part of the Kremer Group), thereby improving the methodological quality of the systematic review.
-This can either be a Cochrane systematic review or another type of review outside Cochrane.
 There are different types of systematic reviews, with slight differences in methodology, but the key steps described in this handbook largely apply to all review types.